 You will also need to write a full target audience description, check the blurbs of successful competing titles, and draft a book summary.
 Getting tired yet?

-Actually, you might want a writing coach before you complete the first draft if your background is academic or corporate and you can’t quite get the voice right.
+Actually, you might want a writing coach before you complete the first draft, particularly if your background is academic or corporate and you can’t quite get the voice right.

 An Editorial Process